danzat/danzat.github.io/_posts/2019-12-13-sat-automating-boolean-algebra.markdown

             return self
 ```

-For the And and Or rules, we can notice a certain common pattern, namely, for each operator there's one literal that's neutral to the operator, and another that "nullifies" it:
+For the ∧(And) and ∨(Or) rules, we can notice a certain common pattern, namely, for each operator there's one literal that's neutral to the operator, and another that "nullifies" it:

 ```python
 class Clause(BooleanExpression):